git2samus/elcuervo.net/content/blog/destroying-the-banking-system.md

 * SSL pinning on the app side.
 * Proper keys storage.

-This is a small list on things that apps should take in consideration and things that pentesters should enforce in their tests.
+This is a small list on things that apps should take into consideration and things that pentesters should enforce in their tests.
-I want to remember you that Pokemon Go has SSL pinning...
+I want to remind you that Pokemon Go has SSL pinning...

 ## Reality